 What Are Poker Outs?

-In the simplest of terms, any card that can improve your hand into a stronger one is an out, whether it will give you a straight, flush, two pair, or even just one pair.
+In the simplest of terms, any card that can strengthen your hand ranking is an out, whether it gives you a straight, flush, two pairs, or even just one pair.

 The value of different outs is not always the same, as some poker outs will give you the best possible hand while others may improve you to what is still a losing hand.